PirminP/playground-functions/README.md

 `getAnimalsOlderThan`: receives a species name & minimal age and returns a `boolean` verifying if all animals of this species have a certrain minimal age

+`getEmployeeByName`: receives an employee name to search for first or last name and returns an `object` of this employee

 <!---
 `calcArea`: receives a `base` and `height` and returns the `area` of a triangle.